 A handful of states still require blood tests for couples planning to marry.
 Most do not.
 (For information on which states require them, see Chart: State Marriage License and Blood Test Requirements.

-If either partner tests positive for a venereal disease, what happens depends on the state where you are marrying.
-Some states may refuse to issue you a marriage license.
+If either partner tests positive for venereal disease, what happens depends on the state where you are marrying.
+Some states may refuse to issue a marriage license.
 Other states may allow you to marry as long as you both know that the disease is present.

-Non-religious ceremonies -- called civil ceremonies -- must be performed by a judge, justice of the peace, or court clerk who has legal authority to perform marriages, or by a person given temporary authority by a judge or court clerk to conduct a marriage ceremony.
-Religious ceremonies must be conducted by a clergy member (priest, minister, or rabbi).
-Native American weddings may be performed by a tribal chief or by another official, as designated by the tribe.
+Each state has requirements for who can perform your ceremony.
+It's not uncommon for couples to desire a non-religious ceremony (think, courthouse wedding.)
+Typically, the officiant must be a judge, justice of the peace, or court clerk who has the legal authority to perform marriages or by a person given temporary authority by a judge or court clerk to conduct a marriage ceremony.

 If you're seeking a religious ceremony, you'll need to hire a clergy member, such as a priest or rabbi, to perform the ceremony.
 Some couples ask a family member or friend to become "ordained" as a minister through a church or online program so that person can perform the ceremony.
 Native American weddings may be performed by a tribal chief or another official, as designated by the tribe.

 Usually, no special words are required as long as the spouses acknowledge their intention to marry each other.
 Keeping that in mind, you can design whatever type of ceremony you desire.

 It is customary to have witnesses to the marriage, but not all states require a witness.

 To marry, you must meet certain requirements, which vary slightly from state to state.
 However, marriage requirements generally include:

 All states prohibit a person from marrying a sibling, half-sibling, parent, grandparent, great-grandparent, child, grandchild, great-grandchild, aunt, uncle, niece, or nephew.
 Some states have additional prohibitions.